 As part of the SFWMD Expedited Construction Plan, the SFWMD completed construction of the Deering Estate features in March 2012.
 This feature includes a pump station, spreader structure, and canal extension.
 The SFWMD completed design of the Cutler Wetland features, which include a 400 cfs pump station, a 7,000-ft concrete lined channel, a spreader canal, and associated culverts.
 The SFWMD portion of L-31E Flow-way includes the addition of 4 culverts that were completed in May 2010.

 The Corps and the non-federal sponsor, the SFWMD, executed a Project Partnership Agreement (PPA) in August 2016.
-Following execution of the PPA, the Corps constructed two culverts on the L-31E Flow-way, and designed one pump station and four culverts.
+Following execution of the PPA, the Corps constructed two culverts on the L-31E Flow-way and designed one pump station and four culverts.
 In 2018, the SFWMD constructed four additional culverts designed by the Corps.
 The Corps is currently designing the remaining L-31E Flow-way components, which consist of four pump stations and an inverted siphon.
-The Corps is scheduled to award construction contracts (two contracts) for the remaining L-31E features in FY20.
+The Corps awarded construction contracts (two contracts) for the remaining L-31E features in FY20.

 In January 2019, the SFWMD requested that the Corps develop a Project Management Plan and Scope of Study for the Phase 2 portion of the BBCW project as referenced in the PIR.
 The PMP is drafted and planning efforts are scheduled to start in late FY20.